R4thumpa/atpg-podem-modular/README.md

 	Matlab code- podem.m
 	Python code- podem.py
 	netlist.txt
+	netlist2.txt
+	netlist3.txt
+	netlist4.txt

 How to get started:

-1. The folder contains a "netlist.text" file.
+1. The folder contains multiple netlist files representing different circutis.
 It is a spice netlist of nodes of the circuit.

 2.Go to the “podem.m” file and type in values for the variables “FaultLocation” and “FaultValue” where FaultLocation is the node where fault is to be checked ,values should be taken from the netlist file